Summer semester 2022: First EuroTeQ Collider at TUM

 - Can the energy consumption of lectures be minimized by creating hybrid lectures where the splitting is based on travel distance?

-- What are key infrastructure components, through which the universities themselves can significantly save energy?
+- What are the key infrastructure components through which the universities themselves can significantly save energy?

 - What is the minimum amount of information such a calculator needs to produce sensible results?